AElfProject/AElf/docs-sphinx/architecture/cross-chain/transfer.md

 # Cross chain transfer

-This article will explain how to transfer tokens across chains.
+Cross chain transfer is one of mostly used cases when it comes to cross chain verification.
+AElf already supports cross chain transfer functionalities in contract.
+This section will explain how to transfer tokens across chains.
 It assumes a side chain is already deployed and been indexed by the main-chain.

 The transfer will always use the same contract methods and the following two steps:
 - initiate the transfer